laurgao/simpy/README.md

 _A worse version of [sympy](https://www.sympy.org)_

-Current version can do algebraic & trigonometric simplifications, perform any differentiation, and integrate most of AP calc functions including polynomials, rational functions, trig functions, logs, and exponentials.
+Current version can do algebraic & trigonometric simplifications, perform differentiation, and can perform ALMOST ALL AP calc integrals including polynomials, rational functions, trig functions, logs, exponentials, and combinations of them.

+Examples of integrals

 ## Quick start